Sheep milk is truly special; it is one of the most nutritious milks available and may be helpful for people with stomach or digestion intolerances.

 Sheep milk is naturally an A2-type milk, free from A1 beta-casein protein found in most cow milk which has been associated with digestive discomfort such as painful cramps and bloating.

-More calcium and protein than cow’s and goat’s milk
+More protein than cow’s and goat’s milk

 Sheep Milk is a complete protein source